 Retirement.
 It sounds like a great idea, but in fact, fewer people are retiring today than ever before.
 According to the Bureau of Labor Statistics only 11.9% of the workforce was made up of people 55+ in 1996, but that number has steadily grown and is expected to be 24.8% by 2024.
 A recent report from the Pew Research Center found that nearly 9 million people 65+ are employed full- or part-time, an increase since 2000, when 4 million people 65+ were employed.

 “The whole notion of retirement has been turned on its head,” says Kerry Hannon, a career and retirement expert and author of What's Next?
 Follow Your Passion and Find Your Dream Job.
-“How can we retire at 65 when we’re living so much longer?
-Plus, the 2008 crash killed retirement accounts so working longer has become the norm.”
+“How can we retire at 65 when we’re living so much longer?”
+Plus, many people simply have not saved enough to retire.